Call now on 0844 774 1112 to get a great rate for your project and a guaranteed delivery Nationwide.

-Different types of scaffold tower and their uses.
+Different types of access towers and their uses.

-There are several variants of scaffold tower that can be used in different environments.
+There are several variants of access tower that can be used in different environments.

 GRP scaffold can be used in clean environments such as the catering trade.
 But its most popular use is in areas of electrical danger such as underground station or buildings that have gone live electric with some areas unprotected from dangers.
 Also many sensitive electronic environments such as data centres insist on GRP products being used so as not to harm sensitive equipment.